 Participants

-The 15 participants that will be included in this study will be drawn from the psychology community at the University of Texas at San Antonio (UTSA).
-To be included in this study, an individual must be a UTSA psychology student and at least 18 years old.
+Fifteen participants will be recruited from the psychology community at the University of Texas at San Antonio (UTSA).
+To be included in this study, an individual must be a UTSA undergraduate student and at least 18 years old.
 An individual will be excluded from this study if they are unable to respond to visual and auditory stimuli.
 Additionally, all participants will be required to complete the tasks in-person during the last four weeks of the semester, so an individual would be excluded from this study if they will be unable to travel to campus during the data collection time frame.

 Recruitment